nexmoe/ai-native-writer-extension-pack/README.md

 ## Features

 - Enhanced markdown editing experience: This extension pack bundles several tools that significantly improve your markdown writing workflow, providing features like enhanced navigation, formatting, and previewing.
-- AI-assisted writing and coding: Leverage the power of AI with the included Roo Cline extension to get intelligent suggestions and assistance with your writing and coding tasks directly within your markdown files.
+- AI-assisted writing: Leverage the power of AI with the included Roo Cline extension to get intelligent suggestions and assistance with your writing tasks directly within your markdown files.
 - Real-time collaboration: Collaborate with others on your markdown documents in real-time using the GitDoc extension, making it easier to work together on content creation.
 - Automatic grammar and style checking: Ensure your markdown documents are free of errors and adhere to consistent style guidelines with the integrated AutoCorrect and Markdownlint extensions.
 - Image management and embedding: Easily manage and embed images in your markdown documents with extensions that allow you to paste, rename, and organize your images efficiently.